Dry Creek Elementary

 Reflections on the 2012-13 School Year

-- In Reading, 83.9% of third graders met standard (performance above 80% last three years); 87% of fourth graders met standard; 77.8% of fifth graders met standard (three year + trend), no gender gap; 80.8% of sixth graders met standard, no gender gap, critical thinking strand at 82%.
+- In Reading, 83% of third graders met standard (Performance is above 80% last four years); fourth graders performance above State and District; 86.7% of fifth graders met standard (three year + trend); 77.4% of sixth graders met standard.

 Reading Response to Intervention (RTI)

 RTI supplements whole group reading instruction by providing 30-45 minutes of a second dose of targeted reading support in a small group focused on the needs of the students.
-All students will receive RTI instructional support at the tier identified through a combination of assessments, including DIBELS, DRA information, ARI fluencies, running record, and teacher input.
-The Learning Support Teacher, Classroom Teacher and paraeducators will plan and collaborate each Friday or as needed during the RTI planning block designed for each grade level on Friday.
+All students will receive RTI instructional support at the tier identified through a combination of assessments including Dibbles, Developmental Reading Assessment (DRA) information, Analytical Reading Inventory (ARI), running records, and teacher input.
+The Reading Teacher, Classroom Teacher, and paraeducators will plan and collaborate each Friday or as needed during the RTI planning block designed for each grade level on Friday.

 Our fall 2013 Center for Educational Excellence (CEE) survey data shows parent support in the following categories and characteristics: high standards & expectations, 85%; supportive learning environment, 80%; curriculum, instruction, and assessment, 78%.